adamtuma/justice_scraper/README.md

 ```python
 getMap(df)
 ```
 The function will draw a map with markers for companies included in a dataframe.
+See map.html in examples for better visualization.

 ![map](https://github.com/adamtuma/justice_scraper/blob/main/examples/map.png)